influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withFlagsMixin(flags)
 ```

-Flags is a set of additional options passed to kubectl before submitting a resource I.e. to disable resource validation: flags: [
-	"--validate=false"  # disable resource validation
+"Flags is a set of additional options passed to kubectl before submitting a resource I.e. to disable resource validation: flags: [\n\t\"--validate=false\"  # disable resource validation\n]"
-]

 **Note:** This function appends passed data to existing values